I warned you…

 3. People who live in social housing are lazy

 This is historic stigma mixed in with half-truths.
-The image above is the famous Cuttleslow Walls, built by residents of a private housing estate in Oxford when the local council built council housing along the road.
+The famous Cuttleslow Walls, were built by residents of a private housing estate in Oxford when the local council built council housing along the road.
 It was to keep the council tenants out as they were, snobbishly, seen as “dirty” or poorly behaved.
 People think the Cuttleslow Walls were a one-off, but such walls and barriers were sadly common.
 By the 1960s they were replaced by planning that put council housing on the outskirts of cities ring-fenced by main roads or industrial sites.
 This led to council housing gaining a particular stigma.

 4. All council housing is in deprived neighbourhoods and is poor quality